pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 # Upgrade procedure <!-- omit in toc -->

 :::warning

-This page describes the protocol upgrade process, which is internal to the protocol team.
+This page describes the protocol upgrade process, intended for the protocol team's internal use.

 If you're interested in upgrading your Pocket Network node, please check our [releases page](https://github.com/pokt-network/poktroll/releases) for upgrade instructions and changelogs.

 :::

 - [When is an Upgrade Warranted?](#when-is-an-upgrade-warranted)